Challange your knowledege, and take a quiz.Go to FOSS Quiz

 DNF offers a set of modules which you can enable on your system.

-To enable both plugins, append the following two lines into your /etc/dnf/dnf.conf file:
+To enable the plugin, append the following line into your /etc/dnf/dnf.conf file:

-The plugins will work automatically from now on when you run DNF.
+The plugin will work automatically from now on when you run DNF.

 Fedy is a graphical tool which allows you to tweak your Fedora system in few clicks.
 The application allows you to run a set of pre-defined system commands which will install and configure a lot of stuff.
 From normal apps to themes and passing by various tweaks to the system, Fedy can almost do everything you may need on Fedora.